 Tuscany is deeply connected to the land—the crops that grow here, from fruit and vegetables to olives and wine grapes, are central to Tuscan cuisine.
 Mercato Centrale, housed in the original 1874 market building, is a working showcase for Tuscany’s food products (and for the Italian knack for stunning displays).
 Walk the aisles and admire the stalls and shops, purchase dried pastas, olive oils, or other food items as gifts, stock up on wine or picnic supplies, try salads or spreads for bread, and eat fresh sandwiches or baked goods.
-Upstairs, you can sit and dine in a market-driven food court with with stalls and bars selling prepared foods and drinks surrounding an open seating area
+Upstairs, a market-driven food court with with stalls and bars selling prepared foods surrounds an open seating area.

 The upper floor of Florence’s magnificent 1874 iron and glass market building has been converted into an Italian-style food court, providing a showcase for producers and a buzzy, affordable eating and drinking venue that is open daily from 10 a.m.-midnight.
 Stands around the huge central seating area sell everything from fresh pasta, just-made mozzarella, healthy soups, juices, burgers and French fries, barbecued ribs, and great pizza.
 Diners choose and pay for food, grab a drink from one of the bars, and then find a seat.
 There's often live music in the evenings.

 The top floor of Florence’s main produce market has been converted into a colorful food hall where you can eat, drink and shop.
 The array of food on offer at the many stands is appetite-inducing: Prepare to be tempted by freshly made mozzarella, chargrilled burgers, artisanal breads, fresh truffles, fried fish and one of the best pizzas in town.